 Only recently, he was the talk of the town as the two-time Academy Award-winner for Best Director and Best Picture.
-I’m talking of course about Guillermo del Toro and the success of his latest screen effort “The Shape of Water” (2017), winning a total of four Oscars out of a staggering thirteen nominations, and grossing world-wide approximately $ 200,000,000 while the film had cost a merely $ 20,000,000 to make.
+I’m talking, of course, about Guillermo del Toro and the success of his latest screen effort “The Shape of Water” (2017), winning a total of four Oscars out of a staggering thirteen nominations and grossing world-wide approximately $200,000,000 while the film had cost a merely $20,000,000 to make.

 After making movies for about thirty years, Mr. del Toro (b.
 1964, Mexico) didn’t get his big break until he made “Cronos” (1993), winning nine Ariel Awards (the Mexican equivalent of the Oscars), and five years later he made his debut as a Hollywood filmmaker with “Mimic” starring Mira Sorvino.
-Switching from genre to mainstream features, both in Mexico and the U.S., he’s an all-rounder as a makeup artist, screenwriter, director and producer.
+Switching from genre to mainstream features, both in Mexico and the U.S., he’s an all-rounder as a makeup artist, screenwriter, director, and producer.

 As one of Mexico’s top talented filmmakers, along with other Oscar-winning filmmakers from his home country he worked with in the past, Alfonso Cuarón (“Gravity,” 2013) and Alejandro G. Iñárritu (“Birdman,’ 2014; “The Revenant,” 2015), Mr. del Toro was the guest of honor at the Brussels International Fantastic Film Festival a few weeks ago where I talked to him during a roundtable interview.
 My impression?
-He’s an incredibly fascinating man who knows what it takes to make a film, but also realizes all the more there’s a life after film.
+He’s an incredibly fascinating man who knows what it takes to make a film, and realizes all the more there’s a life after film.

 Mr. del Toro, how would you describe your life as a filmmaker?